-- You may also want to consider a heart rate monitor if you have a horse that has respiratory issues like heaves, is recovering from an injury, or is just beginning to ramp up his exercise levels.
-The data that you get while riding is critical to keeping you informed about how much you can ask of your horse.
+- You may also want to consider a heart rate monitor if you have a horse with respiratory issues like heaves, is recovering from an injury, or is just beginning to ramp up his exercise levels.
+The data you get while riding is critical to informing you how much you can ask of your horse.

-What types of heart rate monitors are out there?
+What types of heart rate monitors are available?

-- This is a new market for the horse world – and you have a few options.
+- This is a new horse market, and you have a few options.
 There’s a device that your horse can wear on his girth – which is ideal for when you are riding.
 The CEEFIT System includes a strap for you to wear in addition to the horse monitoring sensor on the girth.
-There are similar brands out there, such as V-Max and Polar Equine that offer similar products.
+Similar brands out there, such as V-Max and Polar Equine, offer similar products.

 - The Smart Halter from Night Watch is a leather halter that has vital sign monitoring built-in.
 You do need to recharge regularly.
 It’s not designed to be used under saddle.